ArturSukiennik/10xCards/.ai/generate-view-implementation-plan.md

 } as const;

-// Helper do określania źródła fiszki function determineFlashcardSource(proposal: FlashcardProposalViewModel): FlashcardSource {
+// Helper do określania źródła fiszki function determineFlashcardSource(
+  proposal: FlashcardProposalViewModel,
+): FlashcardSource {
   if (proposal.status !== "accepted") {
     throw new Error("Cannot determine source for non-accepted flashcard");
   }